raspberrypilearning/burping-jelly-baby/worksheet.md

 ## What's next?

-- Using a real button or switch connected to a breadboard
+- Try using a real button or switch connected to a breadboard.
-- Changing the sound that plays when the device is pressed
+- Can you change the sound that plays when the device is pressed?
-- Why not create a whole music box with our [GPIO Music Box tutorial](http://www.raspberrypi.org/learning/gpio-music-box/).
+- You could even create a whole music box with our [GPIO Music Box tutorial](http://www.raspberrypi.org/learning/gpio-music-box/).